5 Unexpected Longevity Benefits of Fasting That Will Make You Rethink Your Nutrition

 How long should I intermittent fast for?

-There is no one-size-fits-all answer to this question, as the length of time that you should intermittent fast for will depend on your individual goals and needs.
-However, most people who are starting out practice intermittent fasting will fast for 16-24 hours at a time, 2-3 times per week.
-Then as the body reserves build longer fasts become easier
+Most people who are starting out practice intermittent fasting will fast for 16-24 hours at a time, 2-3 times per week.
+Then as the body reserves build longer fasts become easier.

 What should I drink while intermittent fasting?

-If you’re intermittent fasting and wondering what to drink, the best option is water.
-Other options include black coffee, green tea, and bone broth.
+If you’re intermittent fasting and wondering what to drink, the best option is water, my favorite is hydrogenated water.
+Other options include black coffee and green tea.

 Are there any side effects of intermittent fasting?